elasticpath/react-pwa-reference-storefront/src/components/src/CartLineItem/README.md

 #### Description

 Displays an item.
-The component retrieves the item details, which might include an image, name, description, and availability.
 The component displays the item details, the quantity selected, and a price for the selected quantity.
 Shoppers can change the quantity or remove the item from the cart.

 This component is displayed within the [`CartMain`](../CartMain/README.md) component.

+When a shopper selects an item, the item details open in the `ProductDisplayItemMain` component.

 #### Usage